-By default, the PDOs are pulled to GND by a weak (20 k Ω) onchip pull-down resistor.
-This is also the condition of the PDOs on power-up, until the configuration is downloaded from EEPROM and the programmed setup is latched.
+By default, the PDOs are pulled to GND by a weak (20 $k\Omega)$ onchip, pull-down resistor.
+This is the case upon power-up until the configuration is downloaded from EEPROM and the programmed setup is latched.
 The outputs are actively pulled low once a supply of 1 V or greater is on VPn or VH.
 The outputs remain high impedance prior to 1 V appearing on VPn or VH.
 This provides a known condition for the PDOs during power-up.
 The internal pull-down can be overdriven with an external pull-up of suitable value tied from the PDO pin to the required pull-up voltage.
-The 20 k Ω resistor must be accounted for in calculating a suitable value.
-For example, if PDOn must be pulled up to 3.3 V, and 5 V is available as an external supply, the pull-up resistor value is given by
+The 20 $k\Omega$ resistor must be accounted for in calculating a suitable value.
+For example, if PDOn must be pulled up to 3.3 V and 5 V is available as an external supply, the pull-up resistor value is given by